All of the postal deliverers in Shigofumi are people who died.

 One episode of How I Met Your Mother plays with this and the show's gimmick of Ted narrating to his future children.
 The show has Robin talking to her future children about how she got with their father Barney despite not wanting children.
 We find out she's unable to conceive, and she's alone on a park bench apologizing to her imaginary future children that they will never exist.
 Major Mood Whiplash.

-In several episodes of Criminal Minds, characters who initially appear to be associating with the unsub turn out to be Dead All Along, as they were either the culprit's hallucinations or alter-egos, or corpses they'd kept around as if they were still alive.
+In several episodes of Criminal Minds, characters who initially appear to be associating with the unsub turn out to be this, as they were either the culprit's hallucinations or alter-egos, or corpses they'd kept around as if they were still alive.

 Once Upon a Time has Lancelot in "Lady of the Lake".
 Turns out that, for the entire present-day storyline, Cora has been posing as Lancelot, having actually killed him sometime before the events of the episode.

 In an early season two episode of Person of Interest, Reese, having successfully blackmailed The Machine into giving him a lead to finding the kidnapped Finch, investigates the life of Hannah Frey, a girl who went missing more than twenty years before and who Reese believes grew up to be Root, the kidnapper.
 After he and Carter investigate for a while, they end up finding Hannah's body buried in the back yard of a person who Root had murdered years before - Root was actually Hannah's best friend, who lost faith in humanity when nobody listened to her when she reported Hannah's kidnapping (which ultimately led to her murder).